mitchchn/mitchchn.github.io/_drafts/the-freemium-ghetto.md

 I don't hate the in-app purchase ("freemium") business model.
 While some companies wield in-app purchases [for evil](http://www.escapistmagazine.com/articles/view/video-games/editorials/reviews/10956-Dungeon-Keeper-Mobile-Review-Wallet-Reaper), plenty of small developers have chosen the freemium model as the path to [well-deserved success](https://www.fiftythree.com/paper).
 Freemium is often more effective and lucrative than any other option, includings ads.
 Any developer in 2014 would be foolish not to consider it.

-But that's all the more reason why Apple needs to do keep freemium apps separate.
+But that's all the more reason why Apple needs to keep freemium apps separate.
 They're are just too good at what they do.
 Their cost of entry---nothing---is too compelling for paid apps to compete with, and their presence on the Free list makes it harder for apps that are truly free to distinguish themselves.

 If the biggest problem with freemium apps is that they aren't actually free, one possible solution is obvious: group them with the paid apps instead.
 That way, consumers could browse the Free listings without having to worry about spending a cent, and all monetized apps would compete on the same level.